 People love the tradition and rituals of holidays.
 It’s a comfortable time of doing something we’ve always done year after year, and usually involves family and friends getting together for a structured event.
 It’s a time when the uncertainty of life becomes certain, if only for a day.

 But that doesn’t mean innovators can’t add some newness to the holiday for Halloween innovation.
 After all, we live for not doing it the way it’s always been done.
 As an innovation keynote speaker I’m always confronted with structured organizations who say “that’s the way we’ve always done it”.
 This is why I advocate adding innovation in baby steps.
 Keep the traditions and rituals, but try something new.
 Don’t change everything, just experiment with creativity a little at a time.
 This is especially true for holidays, like Halloween.

 One way to innovate, especially if you’re new to innovation, is to take each element of something and find a way to innovate it.
 For example, for Halloween you would have candy, costumes, trick or treating, events, decorations, movies, etc. Here are some examples of Halloween innovation:

 Holland America offered a special cruise for fans of the undead by putting together a vampire cruise.
 This included a vampire ball, scavenger hunt, charity auction, special screenings of vampire movies and educational speeches on the topic of vampires.

 The Haunted Hayride took the tradition of hayrides and added a level of fright to it to come up with one of the biggest Shark Tank deals ever.
 1031 Productions started out only doing haunted Halloween hayrides.
-But after Mark Cuban’s investment of $2 million dollars they’ve expanded into doing haunted sleepovers and other unique live events.
+But after Mark Cuban’s investment of $2 million dollars they’ve expanded into doing haunted sleepovers, haunted movie nights, and other unique live events.